License Plates & Placards in North CarolinaPage Overview

 Unless your personalization is offensive or is already taken by someone else, it will most likely be approved.
 Your plate can have up to eight letters, numbers, and/or specialized characters.

 You can also check the availability of your desired personalization online.

 When you order your plate, the Division of Motor Vehicles (DMV) will let you know if the personalization is acceptable.
 If so, they will place your order to have the plate made.
-As a general rule, the DMV places orders weekly and will receive the plates in about two weeks.
-Then, you can pick up your plate and put it on your vehicle.
+As a general rule, the DMV places orders weekly and you will receive the plates in about 8 weeks.

-There are about 100 types of special-interest license plates available that let you promote your cause or yourself.
+There are over 150 types of special-interest license plates available that let you promote your cause or yourself.
 Most of these can also be personalized.
 Some examples include: litter prevention, kids' advocacy, handicap, and military veterans.
 Each plate has its own special requirements, and some you may have to qualify for.

 You can order your personalized and specialized plate online if your vehicle has been registered.
 You will need your current plate number and registration card.